How to effectively manage LGBTQ+ employees in care settings

 Conversations around sexual orientation and gender fluidity or reassignment can be tricky – especially when it comes to the workplace.
 But did you know that both sexual orientation and gender reassignment are protected characteristics under The Equality Act 2010?

-So, just like with other protected characteristics like disability, race and religion, it’s your responsibility as an employer to take them into account and make sure you’re providing a safe, inclusive and equal work environment for everyone.
-And in a care setting, making sure your employees feel safe and happy will only help them look after for your service users in the best way possible.
+So, just like with other protected characteristics like sex, disability, and race, it’s your responsibility as an employer to take them into account and make sure you’re providing a safe, inclusive and equal work environment for everyone.
+And, in a care setting, making sure your employees feel safe and happy will only help them look after your service users in the best way possible.

 A few terms you might want to be aware of…